How to join crochet pieces together

 Step 1

-Double crochet joins are not only a nice way of joining shapes together but also add a nice decorative quality.
-As they’re more raised than our previous joins, they can create a nice waffle-like texture – it’s our favourite of the crochet joining techniques for how to join granny squares together!
+As they're more raised than our previous joins, they can create a nice waffle-like texture - it's our favourite of the crochet joining techniques for how to join granny squares together!
 When doing a dc crochet join, you would always do your join on the right side of your work.

-The best way to start a dc join is with what is called a standing stitch – basically you just go straight in and start with a dc, no need to slip stitch or ch1!
 So make a slipknot and put the yarn on your hook, insert your hook through the first stitch on your right crochet piece (under both loops, going front to back) and through the corresponding stitch on your left crochet piece (under both loops, going back to front), yarn over hook, pull through the work, yarn over, pull through both loops on your hook.

 Step 2